maryamhelal/Task-Management-API-Assessment/README.md

 - models.py: contains all models and enums needed for the SQLModel database and Pydantic
 - database.py: creates the database connection and setup
 - database_seeder.py: creates sample task records for testing
-- main.py: contains the api endpoints and runs the application
+- main.py: contains the API endpoints and runs the application
 - test_apis: tests all API endpoints using unit testing